Qinara-Inc/qinaralinktree/README.md

 ## Credits

 - **W3Schools**: The layout and basic structure of this project were adapted from the [LinkTree tutorial by W3Schools](https://www.w3schools.com/howto/howto_website_create_linktree.asp).
-Thank you for providing such a helpful resource!